instana/synthetic-browser-script/doc/FAQ.md

 ```

 ## 🌟 How to work with iframes and frames
 Sometimes you might get a no such element error if your website using frames.
-To interact with the elements, we will need to first switch to the frame or iframe `$browser.switchTo().frame(id: number | WebElement);`.
+To interact with the elements, we will need to first switch to the frame or iframe with `$browser.switchTo().frame(id: number | WebElement);`.
 In Instana Browser script test, you can use the code as below:
 ```javascript
 let frameElement = await $browser.waitForAndFindElement($driver.By.xpath('//*[contains(@id, "pop-frame")]'), 10000);
 await $browser.switchTo().frame(frameElement);